On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

-In this paper, we shed light on the generalization limitations of PINNs and hereinafter evaluate their generalization potential with respect to the training hyperparameters of the network architecture.
-In machine learning, generalization refers to the ability of a model to accurately predict far from the data used for training.
-Generalization has a particular connotation for PINNs, since the models are not expected to be used in regions where the loss function is not evaluated during training.
-Therefore, the concept of generalization of PINNs has not been investigated in depth in the literature.
-The outcome and contribution of our investigation lead to a more suitable algorithmic setup for PINNs to ensure a good generalization potential, along with a showcase of the effects of each hyperparameter on the predictions.
-For this purpose, we define a specific metric to quantify the generalizability of a PINN based on the algorithmic setup adopted.
-Our paper is structured as follows: In Section \ref{sec:100_Method}, we provide a formal definition of the PINN architecture and define our new generalization error metric after discussing the concept of generalization studied in this paper.
-Then, in Section \ref{sec:X00_Numerics}, we perform a preliminary numerical analysis on the PINN architecture, to introduce the test case adopted for the rest of the paper and highlight the potential and limitations of PINNs.
-Section \ref{sec:200_Results} is then devoted to illustrating the results obtained and validating them through statistical tests.
-The results are finally discussed in detail in Section \ref{sec:300_Discussion} and the paper concludes with Section \ref{sec:X_Conclusion}, which wraps up the main insights obtained through the experiments and provides recommendations for related future research directions.
+Our paper is structured as follows: In Section \ref{sec:100_Method}, we provide a formal definition of the PINN architecture and define our new generalization error metric after clarifying the concept of generalization for PINNs in terms of the adopted training dataset.
+Then, in Section \ref{sec:X00_Numerics}, we introduce the test case adopted for the rest of the paper and perform a preliminary numerical and statistical analysis on the PINN architecture to explore its potential and limitations in terms of generalization.
+Section \ref{sec:200_Results} is then devoted to illustrating the results obtained in terms of the previously defined metric and the results are finally discussed in detail in Section \ref{sec:300_Discussion}.
+The paper concludes with Section \ref{sec:X_Conclusion}, which wraps up the main insights obtained through the experiments and provides recommendations for related future research directions.